 When you order heating oil from Coan Oil, you're not getting the same old, inefficient fuel your parents used to heat their home.
 Instead, you receive clean, green Bioheat® fuel, an environmentally responsible blend of ultra-low sulfur heating oil (which contains 99 percent less sulfur than conventional heating oil) and biodiesel (which is made from renewable resources like soybean oil).

 We’re proud to deliver B20 Bioheat® to all our customers.
-B20 Bioheat® blends 20% biodiesel with 80% ultra-low sulfur heating oil, and dramatically reduces emissions of particulate matter, sulfur dioxide and carbon dioxide -- saving thousands of metric tons of emissions a year.
+B20 Bioheat® blends 20 percent biodiesel with 80 percent ultra-low sulfur heating oil, and dramatically reduces emissions of particulate matter, sulfur dioxide and carbon dioxide -- saving thousands of metric tons of emissions a year.

 According to a recent study conducted by the National Oilheat Research Alliance, Bioheat® fuel:

 And these benefits are just the latest in a long line of advancements heating oil has made over the years.
 At Coan Oil, we also treat our heating oil with a premium additive that helps prevent fuel-related problems in heating equipment.
 Our additive stabilizes and improves the latest blends of ultra-low sulfur and biodiesel, keeping your fuel healthy today, and your heating system healthy into the future.
 It cleans your system by reducing sediment build-up that may already be in your tank, pipes, filters and nozzle, and inhibits corrosion and rust in your tank and fuel lines.
 The result is a heating system that runs more effectively while improving equipment life expectancy.

 Furthermore, we provide added convenience and peace of mind through our Automatic Delivery service.
 With automatic delivery, you never have to: